hartwigmedical/hmftools/telo/README.md

 duplicate | Must not be a duplicate of another nearby breakend  | =FALSE

-The following regions are blacklisted from calling telomeric rearrangements as they are frequently found to have telomeric sequences in recurrent artefacts across samples
+The following regions are blacklisted from calling telomeric rearrangements as they are frequently found to have telomeric sequences in recurrent artefacts across samples (currently for hg19/grch37 assembly only)

 Chromosome | Start Position | End Position
 --|--|--